CLI

 • Library — browse operation and chain definitions with search filtering and detail view

-• Triggers — automated chain firing rules, same feature set as the web UI
+• Triggers — automated chain firing rules

 Common actions:

-• Create new operations inline
+• Create new operations inline (Ctrl+N on the Library tab)

 • Create, edit, enable/disable and delete chain triggers